 The building is completed, and a Certificate of Public Use issued.
 All building and plant have been built to comply with legislation.
-The ground floor memory care unit (dementia unit) and the first-floor dual-purpose unit is built around a large, landscaped courtyard.
-The courtyard is on the ground floor and is accessible for the residents in the Memory Care Unit.
+The ground floor memory care unit (dementia unit) is built and includes a landscaped courtyard.
+The courtyard is on the ground floor and is accessible for the residents in the memory care unit.
 External landscaping is completed.

 There are handrails in ensuites and communal bathrooms.
-The provider has purchased all necessary furniture and equipment.
+The provider has purchased all necessary furniture and equipment, and these were in place.
 Fixtures, fittings and floor and wall surfaces in bathrooms and toilets are made of accepted materials for this environment.

 Resident rooms are spacious and allow care to be provided and for the safe use and manoeuvring of mobility aids.
-Mobility aids can be managed in ensuites and communal bathrooms.
-The apartments in the dementia unit and the serviced apartments all have a separate lounge, ensuite and bedroom.
-There are ceiling hoists installed in the dual-purpose unit.
+Mobility aids can be managed in ensuites.
+The rooms in the memory care unit are open plan lounge /bedroom and ensuite.
+In addition, there are two rooms in the memory care unit that is suitable for couples and have a separate room, lounge and ensuite.
+The serviced apartments all have a separate lounge, ensuite and bedroom.